ShiweiHe0713/Algorithms-Made-Easy/README.md

 **In conclusion**, a binary heap is a more specific type of binary tree, tailored for efficiently managing hierarchical data according to certain rules (heap property).
 A priority queue is an abstract concept that specifies behavior (an ADT) rather than a concrete data structure.
 A binary heap is a specific data structure that efficiently implements the priority queue ADT.

+### Pivot, i, and j positioning
+1. Why do we need to put `arr[pivot]` somewhere "safe"?
+And where should we put it?
+First or last position?
+2. Where should we initialize `i` and `j`?
+3. In the last step of swapping `arr[pivot]` to the middle, which element should we switch with?
+4. Where on earth does `arr[i]` point to?
+   - The last element in "smaller" section?
+Or the first element in "greater" section?
+Or the first one of "uncompared" section?....
+   - `i` points to the last index where an element is less than or equal to the pivot.
+5. **"Two pointers"** algorithm in quick sort.
+   - Quicksort also implemented **"Two pointers"** algorithm, where i is the slow pointer, and j is the fast pointer. `i` only moves if `arr[j]` is greater than `arr[pivot]`, and increments after swapping.

 # Reference 🗞
 1. [Visualgo](https://visualgo.net/en/sorting)